The Common Program of the People's Republic of China 1949-1954

 Hence, in March 1950, the Central Finance and Economic Commission of the new government provided guidelines for the formulation of standardized industrial accounting systems.
 Collaborating with Soviet finance and accounting advisors stationed in different government bodies in China, accounting systems inspired by the Soviet model were implemented.
 The objective was to transform enterprises, which originally operated under diverse ownership structures and administrative frameworks, into a socialist state-owned economy.
 To facilitate national economic planning and control, a comprehensive inventory of assets and liabilities of all enterprises was deemed essential.
 By June 1951, thirteen industrial administration ministries, at the central government, had issued unified accounting systems for the enterprises and economic institutions under their jurisdictions.
 Only the Soviet style of socialist accounting was allowed for teaching and learning in universities and colleges.
 Financial and economic educational institutions were established in major administrative districts and departments.
 The educational framework and curriculum were modelled after Soviet financial and economic colleges.
 The core courses, encompassing accounting principles, specialized accounting, economic activity analysis, and financial management, were structured in alignment with the Soviet Union's approach.
 The textbooks primarily originated from two main sources: those employed at Shanghai Lixin Accounting School and translations of Soviet textbooks.
 All Western textbooks are replaced.

 The fiscal system linked to the planned economy, referred to as "unitary remittance and unitary expenditure," was characterized by high centralization and a focus on redistribution.
-This system limited the autonomy of local governments in both tax collection and spending, providing them with little incentive to foster economic growth. "...the first tasks set for the provincial administrations were those of tax collection and bond sales to the people, not land reform 1.
-These exactions (the bond sales were forced ones) caused a certain amount of unrest, even riots, and were followed by a period of economic stagnation, with some shops closing and others refusing to accept the new paper currency of the regime.2 The only arm of the new regime in evidence in most areas for some time was the PLA, and it was under its shield that taxes were collected. " Until September 1952, products manufactured by state-owned enterprises were exempt from taxes during circulation, and cooperative enterprises enjoyed a one-year tax exemption.
+This system limited the autonomy of local governments in both tax collection and spending, providing them with little incentive to foster economic growth.
+The initial responsibilities assigned to provincial administrations prioritized tax collection and the sale of bonds to the populace, rather than focusing on land reform.
+These actions, particularly the compulsory nature of bond sales, led to unrest, including riots, and subsequently resulted in an economic slowdown.
+During this period, some businesses shut down, and others rejected the new paper currency issued by the government.
+For a while, the PLA was the most visible arm of the new regime in many areas, providing cover for tax collection efforts.
+Until September 1952, products manufactured by state-owned enterprises were exempt from taxes during circulation, and cooperative enterprises enjoyed a one-year tax exemption.
 In an attempt to avoid wholesale taxes, private businesses began producing directly for retailers.
 As the state-owned sector didn't contribute taxes and relied on state subsidies, its rapid expansion led to an inevitable inadequacy in the tax revenue collected by the government.
 The national financial conference in September 1952 decided goods produced by state-owned and private firms would all be taxed equally.
-In the first years of the PRC, the government offered "...income tax incentives to induce private investment in certain industrial production, as opposed to commerce.
-The largest tax reduction of 40% was available to certain machine-building enterprises.
-At the same time, state enterprises received preferential exemptions and tax reductions which effectively shifted the tax burden onto private enterprises."
+During the initial years of the PRC, the government introduced income tax incentives aimed at encouraging private investment in specific industrial sectors, rather than commerce.
+The most substantial tax reduction, amounting to 40%, was offered to select machine-building enterprises.
+Concurrently, state-owned enterprises benefited from preferential exemptions and tax reductions, leading to a redistribution of the tax burden onto private enterprises.

 The GMD government relied on three forms of tax.
 The salt tax, land tax and custom duties.
 The PRC administration relied on these three forms of tax and was able to tax profits from state enterprises and collect tax from industrial and commercial enterprises.
 Wang (2001) takes the situation in Wuhan as an example of the difficulties the new regime faced in collecting taxes.
 First of all, there were only 532 state enterprises, only 31 joint state-private companies and a few hundred coop enterprises.
 The private sector was far bigger and existed mostly of small enterprises.
 Small firms even lacked the basic idea of bookkeeping.
 The second problem the administration encountered was the tax collection infrastructure.
 Before 1949, there were 19 tax collection agencies belonging to the national, provincial and municipal administration.
 In the agencies served 1,622 employees, only one-third remained in office after the take-over by the PLA.
 The CCP assigned 180 Party cadres and pro-communist students and workers.